The rates of growth in an acylindrically hyperbolic group: Finiteness

-Using adequate elements, we construct a collection of {\it feasible} words in $L$. \begin{definition}[Feasible words in $L$. cf. Definition 3.7 \cite{FS}] Let $m, q$ be positive integers.
-Let $w$ be a word of length $mq$ on $\eta(S)$ that is associated to an element $g\in \Sph_{mq}(G,S_{n_0})$ as in the above way.
+\begin{definition}[Feasible words in $L$. cf. Definition 3.7 \cite{FS}] Let $m, q$ be positive integers.
+Let $w$ be a word of length $mq$ on $\eta(S)$ that is associated to an element $g\in \Sph_{mq}(G,S_{n_0})$ as in the above discussion.
 We present $w$ as a concatenation of $q$ subwords of length $m$: $w=w(1) \ldots w(q)$.